Hotel Transylvania 2: Production

+Development

 Director Genndy Tartakovsky commented about the possibility of the sequel in October 2012, "Everyone is talking about it, but we haven't started writing it.
 There are a lot of fun ideas we could totally play with.
 It's a ripe world."
 The next month it was announced that a sequel had been greenlit, and was scheduled for release on September 25, 2015.
 On March 12, 2014, it was announced that Tartakovsky would return to direct the sequel, even though he was originally too busy due to his developing an adaptation of Popeye, which would later get shelved.

 CeeLo Green did not reprise the role of Murray the Mummy for the sequel after he was charged for giving a woman ecstasy in July 2012 which led to Sony Pictures Animation parting ways with Green and replacing him with Keegan-Michael Key.

 It was suggested by director Genndy Tartakovsky that Adam Sandler had more creative control over this film than its predecessor, and that at times he was difficult to work with.

-Music
+Soundtrack

 In March 2015, it was announced that Mark Mothersbaugh, who scored the first film, had signed on to score the sequel.

 American girl group Fifth Harmony recorded a song for the film entitled "I'm in Love with a Monster".
 It was featured in the film's official trailer and was also played when the film itself was released.

 Release

 Theatrical

-Columbia Pictures released the film in the United States on September 25, 2015 and in the United Kingdom on 16 October 2015.
+Columbia Pictures released the film in the United States on September 25, 2015, and in the United Kingdom on October 16, 2015.